pjsjipt/BuildingGeometry.jl/docs/src/tutorial.md

 The building will be cylindrical in shape with a diameter of 30 m and 150 m high.
 Only external pressure taps exist.
 They are located along 10 rows equally distributed along the height of the building.
 Each row is composed of 24 pressure taps totalling 240 pressure taps on the outer surface of the building.

 The geometry of th building required by `BuildingGeometry` is a set of faces composed of triangles.
-Each face is a vector of `Meshes.Triangle`.
+Each face is a vector of `BuildingGeometry.Tri`.
 In this case, the geometry consists of a single cylindrical surface that will be generated in Julia directly

 ### Defining the geometry of the building

 ```@setup 1
-import GLMakie
-import GLMakie: current_figure
-using Meshes
+using GLMakie
 using BuildingGeometry
 using Colors
 ```